 what IS Taiko no Tatsujin?
 What IS it?
 It's a huge phenomenon in Japan.
 In short, a rhythm game created by NAMCO in 2001 in the form of an arcade machine featuring two huge japanese taiko drums.
 The game is ultra simple!
 Hit the notes, fill the Soul gauge, get maximum points!

 Simple enough, right?
 Well, despite its cutesy look, this game is also notorious for having extremely difficult songs to play.
 Seems impossible right?
 But it's possible to do this!
 With… a lot of practice of course!
 Don't let these intimidate you!
-These guys didn't become master Donders in one day!
+These guys didn't become masters in one day!

 The game was eventually ported to a loooot of consoles.
-And is still very popular to this date, as a new arcade and new games are still coming out in 2019!
+And is still very popular to this date, as a new arcade and new games are still coming out!